QuantEcon/imf_2024/day_2/morning/wealth_dynamics.md

     num_households = len(w_distribution)
     new_distribution = np.empty_like(w_distribution)
     z = generate_aggregate_state_sequence(aggregate_params,
-                                          length=shift_length)
+                                          length=sim_length)

     # Update each household
     for i in numba.prange(num_households):
-        #
         w = w_distribution[i]
-        for t in range(shift_length-1):
+        for t in range(sim_length):
             w = update_wealth(household_params, w, z[t])
         new_distribution[i] = w
     return new_distribution
 ```

-Parallelization is very effective in the function above because the time path
+Parallelization works in the function above because the time path of each
-of each household can be calculated independently once the path for the
+household can be calculated independently once the path for the aggregate state
-aggregate state is known.
+is known.

 ## Applications